-To help assess whether you might be at risk of hereditary cancer and could benefit from genetic testing, take the Hereditary Cancer Quiz.
-This simple, 30-second quiz can help you get the information you need to discuss your cancer risk with your healthcare professional and ask for further evaluation.
-If you take the quiz and find red flags in your personal or family’s health history, you may benefit from hereditary cancer testing.
+To help assess whether you might be at risk of hereditary cancer and could benefit from genetic testing, take the Hereditary Cancer assessment.
+Answering a few questions can help you get the information you need to discuss your cancer risk with your healthcare professional and ask for further evaluation.
+If you take the assessment and find red flags in your personal or family’s health history, you may benefit from hereditary cancer testing.

 For more information about Myriad’s genetic cancer testing and the hereditary cancer testing process, please visit mySupport360™.

-Myriad myRisk® Hereditary Cancer panel can help you and your physician determine your cancer risk for eight primary cancers:
+The Myriad Genetics MyRisk™ Hereditary Cancer Test can help you and your physician determine your cancer risk for eleven hereditary cancers: